Hey, I hope you are doing great.

-The key to this is that you need to concentrate on what is going on, react to a change in stimulation, and be able to position yourself so that you are able to lock down really hard without falling into one direction or another.
+The key to this is that you need to concentrate on what is going on, react to a change in stimulation, and position yourself so that you can lock down hard without falling in one direction or another.

 Grab the handles and come forward until your shoulders are right underneath the pole.
 Your partner will then take your feet up.
 Pack your shoulders.
-The goal of this is for your partner to let go of one of your legs and you have to stay solid (so no rotating and no dropping).
+The goal is for your partner to let go of one of your legs, and you have to stay solid (so no rotating and no dropping).

 Push Up Drop

 Same concept, but don’t have your feet quite so wide.
-You need a lot of back strength and a lot of ab strength.
-All I am doing is trying to set it up so he doesn’t know what leg I drop when I drop it.
+It would help if you had a lot of back strength.
+I am trying to set it up, so he doesn’t know what leg I drop when I drop it.

-We can do that a couple of different ways.
+We can do that in a couple of different ways.
 We can do an upper body or a lower body drop.
-A drop is a very cool exercise because it doesn’t take a lot from a person to do.
+A drop is a very cool exercise because it doesn’t take much from a person.
 When I feel something is quite not level, done.
 It’s like a trust exercise gone wrong, so you are leaning back on me.
-But at the same time he’s got to react to that change and be able to pull it right back in.
+But at the same time, he’s got to react to that change and be able to pull it right back in.

-Go ahead and partner up and grab some of these TRX’s.
-I want you to try a couple of those drops if you are feeling confident in it.
+Go ahead and partner up and grab some of these TRXs.
+I want you to try a couple of those drops if you feel confident.